-Exit Menu
+Setup Utility - Exit Menu

-Figure 5 - 9 Exit Menu
+Figure 5 - 15 Exit Menu

-Click Save Changes and Reset to save all changes made.
-Choosing to Discard Changes, or Exit Discarding Changes, will wipe out any changes you have made to the Setup.
-You can also choose to restore the original Setup defaults that will return the Setup to its original state, and erase any previous changes you have made in a previous session.
+Click Exit Saving Changes (or press F10) to save all changes made and exit the BI-OS.
+Choosing Exit Discarding Changes will wipe out any changes you have made to the Setup and exit the BIOS.
+You can also choose to Load Optimal Defaults (or press F9) to return the BIOS to its original state, and erase any previous changes you have made in a previous session.
+Select Discard Changes to cancel any changes made in the current session.